heig-vd-dai-course/heig-vd-dai-course/13.01-web-infrastructures/01-course-material/README.md

 If you already own a domain name, you can use it for the purpose of this course.

-If you do not have a domain or you do not want to use your own domain, you will acquire a free domain name for the purpose of this course.
+If you do not have a domain or you do not want to use your own domain, you will obtain a free domain name for the purpose of this course.

 Access <http://www.duckdns.org/> and log in with your GitHub account.

 > [!NOTE]
 >
 > Even though this DNS provider seem fishy and old-fashioned, it is reliable and
 > well-known in the free domain name community.
-You can use it to acquire a free
+You can use it to obtain a free
 > domain name that you can use for the purpose of this course.

 Click on the `Add Domain` button and choose a domain name.